This tender and fluffy keto chocolate cake is made with almond flour and frosted with a rich chocolate frosting.

 The detailed instructions for making this cake are listed in the recipe card below.
 Here are the basic steps:

 Transfer the batter to a well-buttered 8-inch glass baking dish.
 Bake the cake for about 18 minutes in a 325°F oven.
-Cool the cake completely, then frost it using an offset spatula.
+Cool the cake completely, then frost it.

 Cut the cake into nine squares and serve.